django-fluent/django-fluent-contents/docs/newplugins/rendering.rst

 For special circumstances, the caching can be disabled entirely project-wide using the :ref:`FLUENT_CONTENTS_CACHE_OUTPUT` setting.

-In case a rendering needs to do a lot of processing (e.g. requesting a web service, parsing text, sanitizing HTML, or do XSL tramsformations of content), consider storing the intermediate rendering results in the database using the :func:`~django.db.models.Model.save` method of the model.
+In case a rendering needs to do a lot of processing (e.g. requesting a web service, parsing text, sanitizing HTML, or do XSL transformations of content), consider storing the intermediate rendering results in the database using the :func:`~django.db.models.Model.save` method of the model.
 The :ref:`code plugin <code>` uses this for example to store the highlighted code syntax.
 The :func:`~fluent_contents.extensions.ContentPlugin.render` method can just read the value.